IMUFace: Towards Always-On 3D Facial Reconstruction via Earphone Inertial Sensing: Related Work

-The 3D Morphable Model (3DMM)~\cite{blanz2023morphable} serves as the foundational basis for 3D face reconstruction.
-It represents facial geometry through a linear combination of orthogonal basis functions, with a fixed number of points to depict a face.
-However, traditional 3DMM approaches require optimizing to solve for relevant coefficients, which is often complex and computationally intensive.
-To address these challenges, increasing attention has been directed towards leveraging deep learning techniques to directly regress these coefficients, enabling more efficient and precise 3D face reconstruction.
+The 3D Morphable Model (3DMM)~\cite{blanz2023morphable} remains a cornerstone in 3D face reconstruction.
+While traditional methods optimize coefficients for reconstruction, which is computationally expensive, recent advancements utilize deep learning to directly predict these coefficients, offering greater efficiency and precision.

-In the realm of deep learning, CNNs have been extensively applied to 3D face reconstruction.
-For instance, the paper Richardson et al.~\cite{richardson2017learning}presents an end-to-end CNN framework that reconstructs detailed facial geometry in a coarse-to-fine manner.
-Similarly, Tian et al.~\cite{tian2018landmark} introduce a CNN-based method for reconstructing 3D faces from two facial images, demonstrating superior performance across various datasets.
+Convolutional Neural Networks (CNNs) are widely employed in this field.
+Richardson et al.~\cite{richardson2017learning} developed an end-to-end CNN framework for reconstructing facial geometry in a coarse-to-fine manner.
+Tian et al.~\cite{tian2018landmark} presented a CNN-based method for reconstructing 3D faces from two images, demonstrating superior performance on benchmark datasets.

-Beyond CNNs, Encoder-Decoder architectures have also been employed in 3D face reconstruction.
-Ji et al.~\cite{ji2020view} proposes a multi-task encoder-decoder framework based on a Siamese network to learn view-consistent shapes and textures from a single image.
-Meanwhile, Li et al.~\cite{li2020novel} enhanced reconstruction accuracy by using a dual-pathway encoder-decoder network to distinguish between different attributes.
+Encoder-Decoder Architectures have also gained prominence.
+Ji et al.~\cite{ji2020view} proposed a multi-task encoder-decoder framework based on a Siamese network to ensure view-consistent reconstruction of facial shapes and textures from single images.
+Similarly, Li et al.~\cite{li2020novel} enhanced accuracy by employing a dual-pathway encoder-decoder network that separates facial attributes.